gardenappl/EXAPUNKS/README.md

 My solutions are not record-breaking, but typically average or better.

-In most levels I aimed for reducing cycle count, however in some levels (mainly the Visual Cortex and Last Stop Warehouse) I thought it'd be more fun to go for minimal activity by using a lot of networking.
+In most levels I aimed for reducing cycle count while keeping the code simple and readable.
+In some levels (mainly the Visual Cortex and Last Stop Warehouse) I thought it'd be more fun to go for minimal activity by using a lot of networking.

 There are not a lot of comments in my code, however there is some indentation so that "functions" and some branches stand out more.